 Overview This trail doesn’t have an overview.
 Add one!
 Reviews Photos Tracks Matt Lindley (430) about 1 year ago N/A: 10 Completed 6 Reviews Started this from Rt 112 trailhead.
 You need to cross a river right from the start so be prepared for that.
 The trail is well maintained & marked.
 We did this on.
 June 20th and the Mosquitos were terrible!
 Pack head nets & plenty of repellent.
 Other than that this is perfect 1st overnight trip for kids & a family.
 Sawyer pond is beautiful and the tent sites are well kept.
-Tonya Green (1723) over 1 year ago N/A: 22 Completed 2 Reviews Hiked this the last weekend of Aug.
+Tonya Green (1896) almost 2 years ago N/A: 30 Completed 4 Reviews Hiked this the last weekend of Aug.
 2012.
 The last two years, the "shorter" 1.5ish mile trail has had limited use as the Sawyer River Rd.'s bridge was washed out by Hurricane Irene.
 The shorter 1.5 mi trail is still accessible, but one must walk up the road to get to the trailhead.
 Or use this trail, parking on the Kangamangus Highway.
 There are 5/6 tent platforms and one large lean to that comfortably slept 7 during our stay.
 No camping is allowed if platforms/lean to are full.
 Knowing that the other trail was closed and we were only the second car in the parking lot on a Friday morning, we chose to leave the tents behind in hopes of getting the lean to.
 Fires are allowed in pits, but good luck finding dry firewood.
 The whole area has been picked CLEAN!
 There are two privies.
 One up a steep hill behind the lean to and one toward the tent platforms that is new and huge!
 From the lean to, we had a DIRECT VIEW of Owl's Cliff (Owl something!
 I just can't remember right now!) we fell asleep to loons calling at night and watched the loons and cormorants fish by day.
 There was a bard owl not too far away.
 Plenty of chipmunks and squirrels, anxious to retrieve a snack from hikers.
 One chipmunk in particular was so bold/tame that he literally ate out of our hands.
 The downside, keep your food up in a tree at night (not where the squirrels can get into it) or they will make Swiss cheese of your gear!!!
 As stated before, the shorter 1.5 mile trail is much harder to access, which made our trip much more enjoyable as only actual hiker types were willing to hike the 4.5 miles in.
 I saw many reviews before the hurricane washed the bridge out and lots of people drank and acted like drunk people do.
 This was not the case the weekend I was there.
 Maps of the area show that there is a trail around the pond.
 My husband and I tried and got 30% around the pond (near the island) before we grew tired of bush wacking through the overgrown/nonexistent trail.
 There is what appears to be a beautiful sandy beach directly across from the lean to on the other side of the pond, however we could not get to it.
 Lots of moose scat, did not see moose!